 Besides adding a splash of beauty to your vegetable garden, marigolds are great companion plants for peppers.
 They repel unwanted bugs like cabbage worms, gnats, and mosquitoes.

 Marigolds also deter nematodes (roundworms), parasites that destroy the roots of pepper plants.
 In addition, they attract pollinators and beneficial insects like bees, parasitic wasps, and ladybugs.
+(Here’s some home remedies for bee stings in case you need it!)

 Garlic is a pungent allium and an excellent companion for common garden plants, including peppers.
 It also takes up limited garden space.